-The National Association of City Transportation Officials (NACTO) design guides have quickly gained acceptance as approved design guidance in many states and cities.
+National Association of City Transportation Officials (NACTO) Urban Design Guide

+NACTO guides have quickly gained acceptance as approved design guidance in many states and cities.
 Both FHWA and FDOT support the use of NACTO guidance to help plan and design safe and convenient pedestrian and bicycle facilities.
 Most treatments included in NACTO guides are either supported by or not precluded by the MUTCD standards and guidance.
-In addition to design guidance which is accepted and applied by many agencies around the country, NACTO has a broad set of resources available to decision makers seeking to implement Complete Streets.
+This guide covers street design, including intersection design, and facilities specific to bicycles and transit to develop a clear vision for complete streets and identifies procedures for incorporating best practices.